 Figure 4: Moses and the Well, Dura-Europos Synagogue, 250 AD.
-Notice the sign H on the hems
+Notice the sign H on the hems.

-It becomes clear that “Israel” in the midrash is represented in this mosaic by a leader who is, first and foremost, a scholar.
+It seems that “Israel” in the midrash is represented in this mosaic by a leader who is, first and foremost, a scholar.
 Indeed, the military nature of the conflict does not enable the Jewish leader to carry scrolls and books to the battlefield; these are depicted in the middle register.
-In the conflict itself, shown in the top register, the leader’s religious affiliation is expressed by the lifting a hand towards heaven, while the other hand seems to be holding a sword imbedded in the Greek leader’s flesh (Fig. 5).
+In the conflict itself, shown in the top register, the leader’s religious affiliation is expressed by lifting a hand towards heaven.
+His other hand seems to be holding a sword imbedded in the Greek leader’s flesh (Fig. 6).